7-8 minute read

 An article titled 'The Irish should remain in Ireland', published in American-Irish newspaper the Chicago Citizen, 1895.

-If you want to learn more about researching your Irish heritage, delve into our top five books that inspired the Catholic Heritage Archive here at Findmypast.
+If you want to learn more about researching Irish genealogy, why not delve into the top five books that inspired our Catholic Heritage Archive?